gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Snippet Settings

-This controls the name color of the snippet.
+This controls the name color of a snippet.
 In the image below, the color of the word BlockComment is controlled by this setting.

 {% highlight xml %}
 <!-- Snippet Color settings when a Snippet has been added -->